MATTMCCA/Heliotrope/log/README.md

 # Log 002

 I got my second batch of "imagine black" SLA resin parts from wenext.
-I think I'm just going to brace the top frame with 2mm cross members, and run a third batch of cases in 3201PA-F Nylon (JLCPCB).
+I think I'm just going to brace the top from with 2mm cross members, and run a third batch of cases in 3201PA-F Nylon (JLCPCB).
 This is a last ditch effort to print a case, without a complete case redesign.
 OH!
 I also got my switch plate from ponoko the other day, its perfect (see repo photos).

+Edit: so I'm ignorant when it comes to material selection.
+BUT!
+I guess 3201PA-F Nylon is printed with SLS technology, so no curing, which means no warping?
+I'm just going to fab the case as is so I can see how it compares to a resin print.
+Lets hope this is my last expensive mistake lol.